Anatoli Papanov: Cinema

 During the 1960s, Papanov began regularly appearing in films.
 He performed leading roles in the comedies Come Tomorrow, Please...
 (1962), directed by Yevgeny Tashkov, and Children of Don Quixote (1965), directed by Yevgeny Karelov, and appeared in several comedies by Eldar Ryazanov, including The Man from Nowhere (1961), where he played four roles at once.
 It didn't bring him any fame, though, as the movie was heavily criticized upon release and quickly banned for 25 years straight.

 Papanov became very famous, however, after his work as General Serpilin in Aleksandr Stolper's war drama The Living and the Dead (1964).
 For this role he was awarded the Vasilyev Brothers State Prize of the RSFSR and the main prize at the First All-Union Film Festival, and Konstantin Simonov personally lauded his work.

 In 1966, Eldar Ryazanov released Beware of the Car, in which Papanov appeared alongside his friend Andrei Mironov, with Mironov as a modern-day black marketeer, and Papanov as his father-in-law, a war veteran who mocks him all the way through.
 Its popularity led Leonid Gaidai to cast them in his 1968 comedy The Diamond Arm as the main antagonists, a pair of smugglers who tried to get their hands on the hero's "diamond arm".
-The film was seen by 76.7 million people on the year of release, becoming the third most popular Soviet movie of all time.
+The film was seen by 76.7 million people in the year of release, becoming the third most popular Soviet movie of all time.
 In 1971, Gaidai also considered casting both actors for the leading parts in his adaptation of The Twelve Chairs, but decided otherwise.
 In 1976, Mark Zakharov directed his own TV adaptation of the book and eventually cast both actors in the leading roles, reuniting them for the last time.

 Papanov was also highly sought after by animation directors.
-His distinguishing growling voice suited all kind of beasts such as Shere Khan from Adventures of Mowgli (1967), a Soviet adaptation of The Jungle Book.
+His distinguishing growling voice suited all kinds of beasts such as Shere Khan from Adventures of Mowgli (1967), a Soviet adaptation of The Jungle Book.
 His most popular characters, though, were wolves, especially after he voiced the Wolf character in the top-rated animated series Well, Just You Wait!
 (1969—1986), which has been considered his best role, overshadowing all of his other work, to his great displeasure.